Stuycs-K/finalprojectapcs-5-hu-hugo-chen-serena/DEVLOG-Serena.md

 - Deleted sharpenButton, looked into implementation of filter() and tint()
 - Tried experimenting with a new tint() class, sort of working but doesn't save when you export the image because the tint() function doesn't direcly modify pixel data
 - Added button for tint in new column for testing purposes, is semi-working
-- Also experimented with filter(), mainly invert, but is broken so button is commented out, will try to fix issue tmr(1.5hr)
+- Also experimented with filter(), mainly invert, but is broken so button is commented out, will try to fix issue tmr (1.5hr)

+6/3
+- fixed small bugs in tinting, moireing
+- tested filters but it may be scrapped (30 mins)

+6/4
+- discussed additional features to implement, slight bug testing for undo and reset
+- updated UML